Parth189p/Ibm-Lab/README.md

 # Ibm-Lab
-This Is how I  learn Python
+This is how I learn Python